Four Sisters and a Wedding

-Four Sisters and a Wedding is a 2013 Filipino family comedy-drama film written by Vanessa Valdez and directed by Cathy Garcia-Molina based on an original screenplay written and developed by Jose Javier Reyes.
-The film features Star Cinema's most prominent young actresses: Toni Gonzaga, Bea Alonzo, Angel Locsin and Shaina Magdayao, as the four sisters attempting to stop the wedding of their younger brother played by Enchong Dee.
-Actress Angelica Panganiban was originally part of the main cast but was pulled out and replaced by Shaina Magdayao.
+Four Sisters and a Wedding is a 2013 Filipino family comedy-drama film directed by Cathy Garcia-Molina and written by Vanessa Valdez from an original screenplay written and developed by Jose Javier Reyes.
+The film stars Toni Gonzaga, Bea Alonzo, Angel Locsin, and Shaina Magdayao as the four sisters attempting to stop the wedding of their younger brother, played by Enchong Dee.
+It also features a supporting cast including Angeline Quinto, Carmi Martin, Boboy Garovillo, Janus del Prado, and Bernard Palanca.

-The film is part of Star Cinema's 20th anniversary presentation in collaboration with Rebisco on its 50th anniversary.
-Four Sisters and a Wedding was released in the Philippines on June 26, 2013, and internationally on July 5, 2013.
+Produced and distributed by ABS-CBN Film Productions for its 20th founding anniversary, in collaboration with Rebisco on its 50th anniversary, the film was theatrically released in the Philippines on June 26, 2013, and internationally on July 5.